-To prevent needlestick injuries, it is first essential to understand the circumstances under which these injuries occur.1
+To prevent needlestick injuries, it is first essential to understand the circumstances under which these injuries occur (Auta et al., 2018).

-Auta et al. noted that the highest prevalence of needlestick injuries in healthcare professions was amongst surgeons, nurses, and laboratory staff workers.1
+Auta et al. noted that the highest prevalence of needlestick injuries in healthcare professions was amongst surgeons, nurses, and laboratory staff workers (Auta et al., 2018).

 In addition, they examined the prevalence of needlestick injuries based on work experience.
-They also noted that healthcare workers with less than five years of working experience had a higher risk of getting an injury compared to healthcare workers with more than five years of working experience.
+They also noted that healthcare workers with less than five years of working experience had a higher risk of injury than healthcare workers with more than five years of working experience.

-When comparing male and female healthcare workers, there was no difference in the incidence of needlestick injuries.
+There was no difference in the incidence of needlestick injuries when comparing male and female healthcare workers.
 Healthcare workers who received training on the prevention of needlestick injuries were less likely to experience injuries.

 Burnout and anxiety can increase the risk of experiencing a needlestick injury secondary to distraction while performing tasks.
-Healthcare workers who work in the hospital setting are at increased risks of percutaneous injuries compared to those who work in the non-hospital environment.
+Healthcare workers in the hospital setting are at increased risk of percutaneous injuries compared to those in the non-hospital environment.

-Given that the risk of healthcare workers experiencing a percutaneous injury is approximately 1 out of every 3 (35.1%), it is essential to decrease and prevent the risk of injury.1
+Given that the risk of healthcare workers experiencing a percutaneous injury is approximately 1 out of every 3 (35.1%), it is essential to decrease and prevent the risk of injury (Auta et al., 2018).

 Several factors influence the risk of transmission of diseases.
-These include; the viral load of the infected blood source, the volume of blood the healthcare worker is exposed to, the type of percutaneous injury, the vaccination status of the healthcare worker in certain conditions such as HBV as well as the post-exposure prophylaxis after the needlestick injury has occurred.9
+These include; the viral load of the infected blood source, the volume of blood the healthcare worker is exposed to, the type of percutaneous injury, the vaccination status of the healthcare worker in certain conditions such as HBV as well as the post-exposure prophylaxis after the needlestick injury has occurred (Gropper & Miller, 2020).

-One of the main reasons for this increase is that procedures that necessitate the use of hollow-bore needles are related to increased risk of transmission of disease.
+One of the main reasons for this increase is that procedures that necessitate using hollow-bore needles are related to an increased risk of disease transmission.